Skip to main content

 2.1.6 Item

 Creates master records for inventory items including codes, types, units, pricing, and accounting details.
-To perform the task:

 1. Click New to create an item record